Mark Stone: Vegas Golden Knights (2019–present)

+Back problems that had begun following the 2021 playoffs plagued Stone through the 2021–22 season, in which he was able to play only 37 games.
+He returned in the closing stretch as the team attempted to salvage a playoff berth, but this came to naught and the Golden Knights missed the postseason for the first time in franchise history.
+Subsequent to this, Stone underwent a lumbar discectomy in May 2022.

+Stone's lumbar surgery had initial success, and he was able to return to the team lineup for the 2022–23 season.
+However, on February 12, 2023, he reinjured his back in a game against the Florida Panthers.
+This required a second surgery within a nine-month span, raising concerns among many that Stone's playing career might be over.
+He missed the remainder of the regular season, with the Golden Knights placing him on the long-term injured reserve (LTIR) list at the end of February.
+Vegas then used the additional salary cap space created by Stone's LTIR to improve the team's roster, an action which was controversial to some in light of Stone being reactivated for the beginning of the 2023 Stanley Cup playoffs, when the salary cap no longer applied.
+Stone proved a key part of the Golden Knights' deep run to the 2023 Stanley Cup Finals, where they defeated the Panthers in five games.
+He scored a hat trick in the Cup-clinching fifth game, becoming only the third NHL player to do so, and the first since Babe Dye of the Toronto St. Patricks in 1922.
+Stone finished fourth in voting for the Conn Smythe Trophy, awarded to the most valuable player of the postseason.

 International play

 Stone was selected to Canada's junior team for the 2012 World Junior Championships, held in Alberta.
 He began the tournament with a hat-trick and an assist in the first contest, an 8–1 win against Finland, and consequently was named Canada's player of the game.
 After losing their semi-final against Russia, Canada defeated Finland to win the bronze medal.
 Finishing the tournament with a team-leading seven goals and ten points, Stone was named one of Canada's three best players, as selected by the coaches.
 Stone was named to Team Canada at the 2016 World Championships, which won the gold medal.

 On April 29, 2019, Stone was named to the Team Canada roster for the 2019 IIHF World Championship held in Slovakia.
-On May 10, 2019 he was designated an alternate captain, along with Sean Couturier.
+On May 10, 2019, he was designated an alternate captain, along with Sean Couturier.
 He helped Canada progress through to the playoff rounds before losing the final to Finland to finish with the Silver Medal on May 26, 2019.
 Stone finished the tournament co-leading alongside Anthony Mantha with 14 points in 10 games.
-He was named the Tournament's Most Valuable Player by the media.
+He was named the tournament's Most Valuable Player by the media.